 2018 Storygathering Workshop Audio Showcase

 In 2018, FIXT POINT Arts & Media piloted a new training program for young women and non-binary youth to gain the knowledge and practical skills to produce high-quality, compelling audio stories.
 Over two weeks, participants trained in community outreach, interview and recording techniques, narrative shaping and audio editing.
+Participants then used storytelling to engage with their communities in meaningful ways.

 Meet our storygathering alumni and listen to their audio works created during the workshop training.